scn-2000/AlgoTrading/README.md

 I worked on many (over 20) strategies - I have uploaded 4 of them.

-For every strategy there is a .txt file that explains the strategy and a .py (or.ipynb) file.
+For every strategy there is a .txt file that explains the strategy and a .py (or.ipynb) file that has the code in it.

+Thank you for taking a look into this,
+Samuel